ModBlack/ModBlack/README.md

 - 👋 Hi, I’m @ModBlack
-- 👀 I’m interested in
+- 👀 I’m interested in classcial music and delicious food.
 - 🌱 I’m currently learning Machine Learning using Pytorch
-- 💞️ I’m looking to collaborate on Materials Design using Machine Learning
+- 💞️ I’m looking to collaborate on Computational Materials Design using Machine Learning Approach
 - 📫 How to reach me ...

 <!---